graemetlloyd/ProjectWhalehead/Outline.md

 This has the effect, when stratigraphic congruence measures are averaged for the posterior sample, of pulling down the mean of the distribution of stratigraphic consistency values.

 There is an additional complication to interpreting a Bayesian posterior distribution: that the distribution itself is meaningful.
-Because a Marko Chain Monte Carlo analysis is memoryless, and solutions are sampled in proportion to their likelihood and the prior, a good solution will be visited many times.
+Because a Markov Chain Monte Carlo analysis is memoryless, and solutions are sampled in proportion to their likelihood and the prior, a good solution will be visited many times.
 In fact, popular metrics of phylogenetic support, such as the posterior probability are calculated directly from the posterior sample for this reason.
-That the distribution of solution itself contains information means that approaches, such as randomly sampling trees from the posterior, may give some sense of the variation.
+That the distribution of solutions itself contains information means that approaches, such as randomly sampling trees from the posterior, may give some sense of the variation.
 But they can also fail to approximate the true distribution of the posterior, particularly given that the variance in a posterior sample is unlikely to be normally distributed.

 However, it is also not reasonable for researchers to examine every single tree in a posterior sample.
 How can a researcher draw reasonable conclusions from their posterior sample?
 Over the past five years, modern and open-source treespace visualization software has become available.
-As demonstrated in Fig. 3 (treespace, I guess?), treespace visualizations show the distance between trees in the sample, and enable researchers to color points by other factors.
+As demonstrated in Fig. 3 (treespace, I guess?), treespace visualizations show the distance between trees in the sample, and enable researchers to color points by other factors (formally generating so-called tree "landscapes"; St John 2017).
 As can be seen in Fig. 3, both the Bayesian and parsimony analyses predominantly sampled two islands of tree space.
 The points in this graphic show that topologically similar trees can have wildly different Minimum Implied Gap scores.
 For this dataset, it does not appear that certain regions of treespace produce better stratigraphic congruence.